 Understanding the difference between the trademark symbol and the registered symbol will help protect your company and your intellectual property.
 Never use the (R) unless you have an approved trademark application through the USPTO.
 Once you receive approval, you can only use the registered symbol on the exact mark that was approved.
 Any changes to your mark require you to file a new application and start the process again.

 If you need help with using trademark vs. registered, you can post your question or concern on UpCounsel's marketplace.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.